kocsismate/kocsismate.github.io/about.md

 permalink: /about/
 ---

 I am a 27-year-old software developer based in Budapest, Hungary.
-I currently work for IBM Cloud Video (originally it was called Ustream before the acquisition) as a PHP backend developer.
+I currently work for IBM Cloud Video (it was originally called Ustream before the acquisition) as a PHP backend developer.
 Formerly I worked for smaller companies in the e-commerce business.

 I have a couple of open source projects which gained some traction over the years.
 In 2014, I started Harmony, a PHP micro-framework, as soon as I realized the importance of the Container-Interop standard.
 Then in 2015, I discovered the JSON:API standard, and wrote Yin & Yang; a server and a client implementation for PHP.
-When I realized that I could write the fastest DI Container for PHP, I created Zen.
-According to [my benchmark](https://kocsismate.github.io/php/2017/01/20/benchmark-for-some-popular-di-containers/), it is really the fastest Container in PHP-land.
+In 2016, I created Zen after realizing that I could write the fastest PHP DI Container.
+According to [my benchmark](https://kocsismate.github.io/php/2017/01/20/benchmark-for-some-popular-di-containers/), Zen met my expectations.

 Besides, I enjoy practicing and teaching Domain-Driven Design, designing APIs, applying modern security practices.
 As I am fond of automation, I love Docker and Terraform too.
 In my free time, I co-organize the